SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 ### The presenters

 Many presenters are composed of smaller presenters.
 That is also the case here.
 We need a presenter to display an email.
-We also need a presenter to display the list of emails.
-When no email is selected in the list, we like to display an informational message.
+We also need a presenter to display the tree of emails.
+When no email is selected in the tree, we like to display an informational message.
 That is also a presenter.
 And the overall application, that ties everything together, is also a presenter.
 So we have four presenters:

 * `EmailPresenter` displays an `Email`, either editable or read-only.
 The fields are editable when the email is draft.
 The fields are read-only when the email is received or sent.
 * `NoEmailPresenter` displays an informative message to tell that no email has been selected.
 * `MailReaderPresenter` is responsible to show an email or the informational message.
 It uses the two presenters above to achieve that.
-* `MailAccountPresenter` displays the list of folders and emails.
+* `MailAccountPresenter` displays the tree of folders and emails.
 * `MailClientPresenter` is the main presenter.
 It combines a `MailAccountPresenter` and a `MailReaderPresenter` to implement the email client functionality.